mikenoethiger/bank-client/readme.md

 # Run

-Launch `bank.BankLauncher` as Java Application and pick backend you wish to connect to in the launcher.
+Launch `bank.BankLauncher` as Java Application and pick the backend you wish to connect to in the launcher.

 Or with gradle: